 Like novels, there are dozens of genres of manga as well.
 These range from fantasy and science fiction to slice of life and mecha.
 Often, these genres have blurred lines that allow for very imaginative stories and plot points.

 If you’re new to manga, it can be a little confusing figuring out where to start reading.
+But I’m going to show you how to start reading manga.
 Traditional manga, translated or otherwise, reads right to left.
 In some cases the cartoonist/writer, or mangaka as they are known in Japan, will design their manga to read from left to right.
 This is a rare situation, however.

 This image shows the proper order and direction to read manga.
 Start in the upper-right corner of the upper-right panel and then read from right to left.
 Repeat this process until you’re done with all of the panels in a section, and then move down to the next section of panels and repeat the right to left process.